richmahn/en_tn/lam/front/intro.md

 #### Did God abandon Israel? ####

 The author of Lamentation often spoke of God abandoning Israel.
-But this ddid not mean that God had completely given up on Israel.
+But this did not mean that God had completely given up on Israel.
 He rejected Israel for a period of time as the special place where he would be present.
 However, God remained faithful to what he promised Israel in his covenant.

 While it was common in the Ancient Neat East to think that a god might leave his city, he usually did so because he was too weak to defend it.
 In Lamentations, Yahweh abandons Jerusalem because the people sinned against him, not because he was too weak to defend the city.
 (See: [[rc://en/tw/dict/bible/kt/falsegod]])